shunside/shunside/README.md

 <!--- - Freelance / Portfolio: [Fiverr / Portfolio Link](https://your-fiverr-or-portfolio-link.com) -->

 About my background?
-Let’s just say most of my learning happened outside classrooms (hints: internet, forums, YouTube, a dash of ChatGPT).
+Let’s just say most of my learning happened outside classrooms (hints: internet, forums, YouTube, a dash of AI).
 Formal studies are on the horizon, so the story continues.

 Always up for chatting about tech, exchanging ideas, or figuring out ways to make stuff actually work.